dishan3x/canopeo_analytics_tool/README.md

 # How to use the app

   - Use the app link provided [click](https://dishan3x.github.io/canopeo_analytics_tool/).
-  - Open the camera and point over the canopy area over the ground 1m away from  ground
+  - Open the camera and point over the canopy area over the ground 1m away from  ground.
-  - Take the picture and see the results
+  - Take the picture and see the results.

 # Browser recommendation
   - This application uses users locations for specfic calculations.
 Some browsers